Cell-Free DNA Screening

 Quick Facts

-Cell-free DNA (cfDNA) screening is a prenatal test that analyzes genetic material fragments circulating in the pregnant person’s bloodstream.
-It is used to screen for abnormalities in chromosomes 13, 18, and 21 and sex chromosomes beginning at 10 weeks of pregnancy.
+• Cell-free DNA (cfDNA) screening is a prenatal test that analyzes genetic material fragments circulating in the pregnant person’s bloodstream.
+It is used to screen for abnormalities in chromosomes 13, 18, and 21 and sex chromosomes beginning as early as 9 weeks of pregnancy.

-A positive cfDNA result means there is a higher chance that the fetus has a chromosomal disorder compared with the general population.
-A negative cfDNA result means there is a lower chance that the fetus has a chromosome disorder compared with the general population.
+• A positive cfDNA result means there is a high chance that the fetus has a chromosomal disorder A negative cfDNA result means there is a low chance that the fetus has a chromosome disorder.

 Glossary